Ben-Nok/Raspberry-Pi-Server/README.md

 # Adding Netdata to the Server

+You can change the host port from 19999 to another port of your choosing.

 Use following command to build the container, note that no volumes are created.\
 Using Portainer is recommended.\
-`docker run -d --name=netdata -p YOUR_HOST_PORT:19999 --cap-add SYS_PTRACE --security-opt apparmor=unconfined netdata/netdata`
+`docker run -d --name=netdata -p 19999:19999 --cap-add SYS_PTRACE --security-opt apparmor=unconfined netdata/netdata`

 More Information: https://learn.netdata.cloud/docs/installing/docker

 # Installing Samba

+You might have to open the port 445 for Samba

 1. Install Samba:\
  `sudo nano /etc/samba/smb.conf`